kbrsh/moon/README.md

 ### About

 Moon is a JavaScript library with a minimal API and fast view compiler.
 It splits up a web application into two parts: the view and the data.
-The view is responsible for displaying the data to the user.
-Moon compiles the view into a JavaScript program running on a 3kb runtime capable of creating, updating, and destroying the view.
-The data is a simple object with access to the Moon API for updating itself.
+The view is responsible for displaying the data to the user, and can be thought of as a function of data.
+Moon compiles the view into a JavaScript program running on a 3kb runtime capable of updating the view as data changes.
+The data is a simple object with access to the Moon API for updating itself through events.

 ### Usage